Dam: IntCH CH Hollyhock My Heart Stood Still “Lucie”[View Pedigree] [View OFA Health Certifications] [View Lucie’s Photo Gallery]

 2 weeks old – Gaining a bit of independence

 This week the puppies began demonstrating a bit more independence.
 They nursed a bit less, but still slept most of the time.
 We would see them in smaller “piles” and often solo.
-Mommy leaves them to themselves more often too.
+Lucie leaves them to themselves more often too.
 We introduced the bolster beds so they could begin to learn to crawl out of their sleeping area if they felt the urge to pee.
 So, I guess potty training has begun.
 So far no accidents in the bed!
 A few of them have started to squint but no one has their eyes wide open yet.
 They are also starting to explore more so we put them on a harder surface from time to time to give their muscles more stability than the soft bed areas.
 Next week we should see both eyes and ears open, and much more active pups!

 1 week old – Early Stimulation Exercises